 The Normalisation of Starvation

-You might be thinking, “But I’m eating, so I can’t be starving.”
-The truth is that dieting has deeply warped our sense of what enough food actually looks like.
-If your parents took you to Weight Watchers or put you on Jenny Craig (I’m so sorry), or you followed the 1200/1500/1800/2000 calorie trends, cut carbs, intermittent fasted, or regularly skipped meals, your internal sense of adequate intake has likely been skewed.
-There’s a strong chance your body has spent long periods of time in semi-starvation, and/or you’ve experienced catch-up (binge) eating at the end of the day.
+If your parents took you to Weight Watchers (I’m so sorry), or put on Jenny Craig, followed 1200/1500/1800/2000-calorie a day plans, cut carbs, intermittently fasted, or regularly skipped meals, your internal sense of adequate intake has likely been skewed.
+There’s a strong chance your body has spent extended periods in a state of semi-starvation — often followed by catch-up or binge eating later in the day.

 Manufacturing the OBes*ty Epidemic